bajankristof/kyu/doc/kyu_publisher.md

 </code></pre>
 <br />

-Returns the name of the consumer's connection server.
+Returns the name of the publisher's connection.

 <a name="option-3"></a>